AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

   * Steps 3a-3a2 are repeated until the specified contact(s) exist.
   * Use case resumes from step 4.

 * 3b.
-Notarius uncovers a prefix with an empty value.
+Notarius uncovers some invalid contact identifiers.
   * 3b1.
 Notarius alerts the user about the issue.
   * 3b2.
-User retypes the command with a non-empty value for the specified prefix.
-  * Steps 3b-3b2 are repeated until the prefix is no longer empty.
-  * Use case resumes from step 4.

-* 3c.
-Notarius uncovers some invalid contact identifiers.
-  * 3c1.
-Notarius alerts the user about the issue.
-  * 3c2.
 User retypes the command with a valid contact identifier format.
-  * Steps 3c-3c2 are repeated until the contact identifier is valid.
+  * Steps 3b-3b2 are repeated until the contact identifier is valid.
   * Use case resumes from step 4.